vilhai/tsoha-chattr/README.md

 ```
 psql < testdata.sql
 ```
-This will add some topics
+This will add some topics and a admin account:
+name: adminuser1234
+password: 12345678

+More topics can be created using the admin account.

 7. Now run the project with:
 ```